 Objectives:

-Apply fire-rated assembly requirements to construction details (NCIDQ IDPX Objective: Codes and Standards).
+Understand accessibility requirements for reach ranges (NCIDQ IDPX Objective: Codes and Standards).

-Verified Answer from Official Source:C - Critical Path Method (CPM)
+Verified Answer from Official Source:A - exercise room

 Objectives: